theprojectsomething/re.places/README.md

 #### Polyfill with a service worker already in place

 The above install will throw an error where a service worker is already installed on a domain.
-To resolve, import [re.places.algolia.sw.js](https://github.com/theprojectsomething/re.places/blob/master/src/re.places.algolia.sw.js) _at the top_ of the existing script.
+To resolve, import [re.places.algolia.sw.js](https://github.com/theprojectsomething/re.places/blob/master/src/re.places.algolia.sw.js) _at the top_ of the existing service worker script.
 Re.Places only intercepts calls to the Algolia API and does not use any caching strategy.
 Imported at the top of your script it will work in tandem with any logic already in place.

 1. Edit your main service worker to add the following line to the top of the file
 ```js